svecosystem/runed/sites/docs/src/content/utilities/animation-frames.md

 ---
 title: AnimationFrames
-description:
-  A wrapper over `requestAnimationFrame`, with controls for limiting FPS, and information about the current frame.
+description: A wrapper for requestAnimationFrame with FPS control and frame metrics
 category: Browser
 ---